SAP/ownid-developer-tutorial/src/server-sdk.md

 ## Server overview

-The server communicates with the Identity Management System in order to authenticate the user with the cryptographic keys created by either FIDO2 or Web Crypto API and are stored on the mobile device.
+The server communicates with the Identity Management System in order to authenticate the user with the cryptographic keys stored on the mobile device and created by either FIDO2 or Web Crypto API.

-The server can be implemented in one of the following three options:
+The server can be implemented in one of the following options:
-- OwnID host it for you
+- OwnID hosts the server for you
-- OwnID provide you with a docker container and you host it
+- OwnID provides you with a docker container and you host it
-- OwnID provide you with SDK so you can integrate code into your website back-end
+- OwnID provides you with SDK so you can integrate the code into your website's back-end

-The following sections will explain how to implement each of the three.
+The following sections will explain how to implement each of the aforementioned options.

 ## Development technology
 The server SDK is developed using .NET Core 3.1.
-You have to take that in mind when considering to implement the SDK code.
+You have to keep that in mind when considering SDK code implementation.

 ## Server configuration

 Setting the configuration is relevant only if you implement the SDK or host the docker container yourself.
-When OwnID host the server, you have nothing to do.
+When OwnID hosts the server, you do not have to take any furhter steps.

 When implementing the server SDK, the configuration is taken from appsettings.json or you can also set any parameter as an environment variable.
-Setting the parameters in appsettings.json can be either manually or using the configuration tool that will guide you per parameter.
+Setting the parameters in appsettings.json can be either done manually or using a configuration tool that will guide you per parameter.

-When your server is running in a docker container, you have to set the configuration in Yaml file.
+When your server is running in a docker container, you have to set the configuration in a Yaml file.

-The table explain the parameters you have to include in the configuration (whether it is appsettings.json or the Yaml file).
+The table below explains the parameters you have to include in the configuration (whether it is appsettings.json or the Yaml file).

 | Parameter Name | Type | Required (+) / Default value | Comments |
 |:-:|:-:|:-:|:-:|